ddamato/complementary.space/src/pages/index.md

 }
 ```

 Now you assign the value expected for each.
-As a reminder, the gap is commonly smaller than the padding.
-With each shift down the next values should be smaller than the previous.
+As a reminder, near is closer than away so the values provided should represent that relationship.
+Additionally, with each shift down the next values should be smaller than the previous because nested areas become more dense.
 Here I'd opted to halve the values between shifts.

 ```css
 body {